-restaurants, cafés, and stores!
+Old Town Fairfax is filled with great restaurants, cafés, and stores!
 With options like Thai, Japanese, Mediterranean, and more, you will be able to find a place to eat that will leave everyone full and satisfied!
+Don't forget to check out patriotperks.gmu.edu to see where you get a discount in Fairfax and beyond!